Best Loans for Bad Credit in July 2026

 - Guarantees and promises.
 A reputable lender won’t guarantee approval before checking your credit score and report.

 - High APRs and expensive fees.
 Expensive loans aren’t scams, but they can leave you worse off.
-Take control by shopping around for lower rates and avoid offers with APRs above 36%.
+Take control by shopping around for lower rates and avoiding offers with APRs of 36% or higher.

 Contact law enforcement and file a police report.
 There may not be much the police can do, but it’s important to document the crime.
-You should also report the scam to the FTC fraud site to potentially prevent others from being scammed in the future.
+You should also file a fraud report with the Federal Trade Commission to potentially prevent others from being scammed in the future.

 Choose the right loan term

 Rule of thumb: Choose the shortest loan term that comes with monthly payments you can afford.
-This will save you money on interest.
+This can save you money on interest.

 Your loan term (how long you make monthly payments) directly affects how much you pay.

-Short loans come with higher (more expensive) monthly payments, but cost less money in total interest.
+Short loans usually come with higher (more expensive) monthly payments, but cost less money in total interest.

-Long loans come with lower (cheaper) monthly payments, but cost more money in total interest.
+Long loans typically come with lower (cheaper) monthly payments, but cost more money in total interest.

 Understand rates